-Families admitted on or after January 1, 2019: The family's rent share TTP is the greatest of 30% of their gross income, the minimum rent, or baseline rent.
-This component was implemented for new families briefed on or after January 1, 2019.
+Households admitted on or after January 1, 2019: The household's rent share TTP is the greatest of 30% of their gross income, the minimum rent, or baseline rent.
+This component was implemented for new households briefed on or after January 1, 2019.